hariharasuthan-hb/hb-reels/packages/hb-reels/README.md

 ### FFmpeg not found
 - Ensure FFmpeg is installed and in your system PATH
-- Or set `FFMPEG_PATH` in `.env` to full path
+- Or set `FFMPEG_PATH` in `.env` to full path (e.g., `/usr/local/bin/ffmpeg`)

 ### Tesseract not found
 - Ensure Tesseract is installed
 - Or set `TESSERACT_PATH` in `.env` to full path

 ### Ollama connection failed
-- Ensure Ollama is running: `ollama serve`
+- Ensure Ollama is running: `ollama serve` or `npm run ollama`
-- Check `OLLAMA_URL` in `.env`
+- Check `OLLAMA_URL` in `.env` (default: `http://localhost:11434`)
-- Package will fallback to simple text processing if Ollama is unavailable
+- Package will fallback to regex-based text extraction if Ollama is unavailable
+- For best results, ensure Mistral model is downloaded: `ollama pull mistral`

 ### Pexels API errors
-- Verify your API key is correct
+- Verify your API key is correct in `.env`
 - Check API rate limits (free tier: 200 requests/hour)
+- Sign up at https://www.pexels.com/api/ if you don't have a key

+### Text not appearing or overlapping
+- Ensure you're passing actual newline characters (`\n`) not literal backslash-n (`\\n`)
+- Check logs in `storage/logs/laravel.log` for text positioning debug info
+- Verify font file exists if using custom font path

+### Video rendering fails
+- Check FFmpeg version: `ffmpeg -version` (requires 4.0+)
+- Ensure sufficient disk space in `storage/app/eventreel/`
+- Check write permissions on storage directories

 ## License